Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 full names*
+*Find the likely gender of up to 100 Japanese full names, written in Kanji.*

 > Body parameter